Australia’s Response to TIP

 The Australian Government is committed to stopping the crime of trafficking in persons in Australia, in the region and internationally.
 The Australian Government is also taking a global leadership role in combating modern slavery.

 Australia’s National Action Plan to Combat Human Trafficking and Slavery 2015–2019 committed Australia to being a regional leader in counter-trafficking.
-The Australian Government is now preparing a National Action Plan to Combat Modern Slavery 2020–2024.
+The Australian Government has now prepared a National Action Plan to Combat Modern Slavery 2020–2024.

 Australia’s International Strategy to Combat Human Trafficking and Slavery (2016) outlines the Australian Government’s four pillars of engagement: prevention and deterrence; detection and investigation; prosecution and compliance; and victim support and protection.